shepai/RoboSkin/README.md

 t=skin.movement(t_) #get the prediccted points
 ```

-The distance between these points is calculated by the following equation where o is the origin points and t is the mapped points.
-It calculates the distances of all points as a matrix.
+The distance between these points is calculated by the following equation (Euclidean distance) where o is the origin points and t is the mapped points.
+It calculates the distances of points o and t.
+We pass matrices through the equations to calculate all distances.

 $d(o,t) = \sqrt{\sum_{i=1}^{n}(o_i-t_i)^2}$